Gouldtown, New Jersey

 Gouldtown is an unincorporated community and census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is in the northwestern part of the county, in the northeast part of Fairfield Township, and it is bordered to the west by the city of Bridgeton, the county seat.
 New Jersey Route 49 runs through the community, leading east 8 mi to Millville and west through Bridgeton 19 mi to Salem.

 Demographics

 As of the 2020 United States census, the population was 1,601.

+Gouldtown first appeared as a census designated place in the 2020 U.S. census.

+2020 Census

 History

 Monroe Work catalogued it among "Negro" communities in his Negro Yearbook series.

 Gouldtown was first listed as a CDP prior to the 2020 census.
 Trinity African Methodist Episcopal Church, organized in 1818, current building constructed in 1860, is listed on the National Register of Historic Places.

+Education

+Students are zoned to Fairfield Township School District (for elementary school) and Cumberland Regional School District (for high school).

 Notable people

 People who were born in, residents of, or otherwise closely associated with Gouldtown include: